cshung/SimpleCoursera.NET/README.md

 SimpleCoursera.NET
 ==================

-SimpleCoursera.NET is a simplification of Coursera.NET that allow user to download Coursera content using C# easily.
+Simple Coursera is a simplification of Coursera.NET that allow user to download Coursera content using C# easily.